AnthonyTechnologies/python-styleguide/package_tutorials.md

 - **Keep it Updated:** As the package evolves, update the tutorial to reflect changes.
 - **Clear Outputs Before Distribution (Usually):** Unless the outputs are essential for understanding without running (e.g., a complex plot that takes time to generate), it's often best to "Clear All Outputs" before distributing the `.ipynb` file.
 This reduces file size and allows users to generate outputs themselves.
 Alternatively, ensure all outputs are clean and directly relevant.

-By following this style guide, you can create high-quality Jupyter Notebook tutorials that significantly enhance the user experience for your Python package.
+By following this style guide, developers can create high-quality Jupyter Notebook tutorials that significantly enhance the user experience for Python packages.